vechain/thor/docs/hosting-a-node.md

 ## Hosting a Node

-_**Please note**: The recommendations and information below are based on the main network as of 22nd April 2024.
+_**Please note**: The recommendations and information below are based on the main network as of 6th November 2024.
 The requirements may change as the network evolves._

+[VeChain Stats](https://vechainstats.com/charts/#thor-size) provides an up-to-date graphic of the network's current state, including the number of nodes, block height.

 ### Table of Contents